COMMUNITY-ORIENTED FLEXIBILITIES TO IMPROVE PROGRAM DELIVERY

 - Approve temporary provisional inspection scores as HUD works to implement the new National Standards for the Physical Assessment of Real Estate (NSPIRE) and NSPIRE-Voucher.

-- Allow local housing providers to nimbly respond to evolving local circumstances facing their unique communities through expanded statutory and regulatory flexibilities, similar to those provided in the CARES Act.
+- Allow local housing and community development providers to nimbly respond to evolving local circumstances facing their communities through expanded statutory and regulatory flexibilities, similar to those provided in the CARES Act.

-- Create a workable Affirmatively Furthering Fair Housing policy that does not penalize entities on impediments outside of their control, considers funding deficits faced by PHAs, and strikes a balance between place-based solutions and mobility.
+- Create and fund a workable Affirmatively Furthering Fair Housing (AFFH) policy that does not penalize entities on impediments outside of their control.

-- Provide adequate funding for climate resilient planning, design, and recovery before and after natural disasters strike.
+- Fund climate resilient planning, design, and recovery before and after natural disasters strike.